bbc/childrens-games-starter-pack/docs/gmi.md

 ## Loading the GMI

-To be used in your game, the GMI must be loaded upon game initialization, and passed throughout the game game to wherever it is used.
+To be used in your game, the GMI must be loaded upon game initialization, and passed throughout the game to wherever it is used.

-Only one instance of the GMI should be created- if multiple instances are created then a warning will be written to the console which will fail game certification.
+Only one instance of the GMI should be created - if multiple instances are created then a warning will be written to the console which will fail game certification.

 To initialize the GMI, you can require the local gmi .js file, and use it to call